nyphilarchive/PerformanceHistory/README.md

 # New York Philharmonic Performance History
 The New York Philharmonic played its first concert on December 7, 1842.
 Since then, it has merged with the New York Symphony, the New/National Symphony, and had a long-running summer season at New York's Lewisohn Stadium.
 This [Performance History database](http://archives.nyphil.org/performancehistory) documents all known concerts of all of these organizations, amounting to more than 20,000 performances.
 The [New York Philharmonic Leon Levy Digital Archives](http://archives.nyphil.org) provides an additional interface for searching printed programs alongside other digitized items such as marked music scores, marked orchestral parts, business records, and photos.

-In an effort to make this data available for study, analysis, and reuse, the New York Philharmonic joins organizations like [The Tate](https://github.com/tategallery/collection) and the <a href="http://www.cooperhewitt.org/">Cooper-Hewitt</a> in making its own contribution to the Open Data movement.
+In an effort to make this data available for study, analysis, and reuse, the New York Philharmonic joins organizations like [The Tate](https://github.com/tategallery/collection) and the <a href="http://www.cooperhewitt.org/">Cooper-Hewitt Smithsonian National Design Museum</a> in making its own contribution to the Open Data movement.

 The metadata here is released under the Creative Commons Public Domain [CC0](http://creativecommons.org/publicdomain/zero/1.0/) licence.
 Please see the enclosed LICENCE file for more detail.